CPTC Campus Security Ensures a Safe Environment

 CPTC has a security officer on campus during the hours students occupy the buildings.
 For an emergency requiring immediate assistance please dial 911.
 For non-emergency assistance:

 Safety issues or suspicious behavior should be reported immediately to security or any available administrator on duty.
-You may also report this behavior anonomously by clicking here to Report a Safety or Security Concern.
+You may also report this behavior anonymously.

 An employee who believes that he/she has been subject to workplace violence should report the matter to the immediate supervisor or on-site administrator as soon as possible after the incident.
 A student, volunteer, visitor, vendor or contractor who believes that he/she has been subject to workplace violence should report the matter immediately to a CPTC employee as soon as possible after the incident.

-Adult Education, Continuing Education and Corporate Training students; facility rental and event guests; and all others may request to be added to the system to receive Rave Alerts.
-Click here to request your addition to Rave Alerts.
-After being added, click here to access your Rave Alerts account.
-Your username should be your email address.
+Adult Education students may request to be added to the system to receive Rave alerts, after being added, click here to access your Rave Alerts account.
+Your username should be your email address or just the first portion of your email address that comes before the @.
 If you may not know or remember your password, then please click on the link provided for "Forgot your password?"

 The "Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act" (originally the Crime Awareness and Campus Security Act of 1990) is a federal law that requires institutions of higher education in the United States to disclose campus security information including crime statistics for the campus.
 These reports are currently available in the office of Campus Security.

 Announcements regarding the closing of Coastal Technical College due to hazardous conditions will be posted to the CPTC website and sent via email to faculty, staff, and students.
 The following radio or television stations will announce the information:

 WAJQ – FM - Alma